Diseases & Conditions

 Unicameral Bone Cysts

-A unicameral, or simple, bone cyst is a common, benign (noncancerous) bone tumor that primarily occurs in children and adolescents.
+A unicameral bone cyst (UBC), or simple bone cyst, is a common, benign (noncancerous) bone tumor that primarily occurs in children and adolescents.

-Unicameral bone cysts (UBC) are cavities within bone that are filled with fluid.
-Although they can develop in any bone, UBCs usually affect the long bones — most often the upper arm bone (humerus) and the thighbone (femur).
+UBCs are cavities within bone that are filled with fluid.
+Although they can develop in any bone, UBCs usually affect the long bones — most often the humerus (upper arm bone) and the femur (thighbone).

-In most cases, unicameral bone cysts are not painful, and are often discovered incidentally when an X-ray is obtained for another reason.
+In most cases, unicameral bone cysts are not painful, and are often discovered incidentally (by accident) when an X-ray is taken for another reason.
 Because these cysts can weaken the surrounding bone, fractures through UBCs do occur.

-Treatment for a UBC is based on several factors, including the size and location of the cyst, and the risk for fracture.
+Treatment for a UBC is based on several factors, including the size and location of the cyst, and the risk of fracture.
 In some cases, surgery may be recommended.

 Description

 As a bone grows, the shape and size of a cyst can change.
-The cyst will stop growing when the child is full-grown, and then will gradually fill in with normal bone and disappear.
+Usually, the cyst will stop growing when the child is full-grown, and then will gradually fill in with normal bone and disappear.

 Doctors classify unicameral bone cysts according to whether the cyst develops next to a growth plate.